Mccall Region Swimming Spots swimming hole in Idaho

 About Snowslide Swimming Hole

-Tucked along Lick Creek Road in the mountains above McCall, Idaho, the Snowslide Swimming Hole is the kind of place that feels like a local secret — even when you're standing right in it.
+Tucked along Lick Creek Road in the mountains above McCall, Idaho, the Snowslide Swimming Hole is the kind of place that feels like a local discovery — even when you're standing right in it.
 This unofficial natural swimming spot rewards those willing to bump along a dirt road and pick their way across uneven terrain with something genuinely worth the effort: a cold, crystalline pool cradled by ancient granite, surrounded by the deep green silence of an Idaho mountain forest.

 The Setting and Landscape